Robert Holloway: Senior cricket

 Holloway played in all five of Otago's matches in 1963–64, scoring a total of 147 runs.
-He started well with a half-century in the side's first match of the season and a score of 46 in the second against Northern Districts, but Otago again failed to win a match.
-The side did, however, take batting points in the match against Northern Districts―their first points of any kind since the 1961–62 season―after Holloway was part of an "excellent" top-order batting performance.
+He started well with a half-century in the team's first match of the season and a score of 46 in the second against Northern Districts, but Otago again failed to win a match.
+The team did, however, take batting points in the match against Northern Districts―their first points of any kind since the 1961–62 season―after Holloway was part of an "excellent" top-order batting performance.
 (Note: Batting points were awarded when a match was drawn for outscoring the opposition in the team's respective first innings.
 The match was effected by rain and was unable to be completed.)

 The last first-class match Holloway played was the following season.
-He was called into the Otago side for the final match of the season after captain Jack Alabaster was dropped.
+He was called into the Otago team for the final match of the season after captain Jack Alabaster was dropped.
 Batting at number three, he was out for a duck in his first innings and scored 13 in the second.
-Later in the month he was in the Southland Hawke Cup side that played Central Otago and the following season played against Manawatu in the same competition.
+Later in the month he was in the Southland Hawke Cup team that played Central Otago and the following season played against Manawatu in the same competition.

 In total Holloway played in 15 first-class matches and scored 373 runs with two half-centuries; his batting average was just 13.81 runs per innings.
 He played "off the front foot" and was considered a particularly strong driver of the ball.
 Although he was considered a fine club batsman and effective medium-pace change bowler, The Press considered that he "never fulfilled the promise he showed as a youngster".
 He played his final Hawke Cup match for Southland in January 1968, having played against the touring Fijians earlier in the same month.

 Later life

 Holloway moved to Christchurch in 1968.
-He played club cricket with Riccarton Cricket Club in the city, scoring a half-century on debut for the side.
+He played club cricket with Riccarton Cricket Club in the city, scoring a half-century on debut for the team.
 He worked for the Farmer's Co-operative Insurance Association.
 He served on the executive committee of the Old Boys' Association of Southland Boys' High School during the 1970s.